vhub-team/native-db/functions/0x9DFE13ECDC1EC196.md

 # CAM::SET_FOLLOW_VEHICLE_CAM_HIGH_ANGLE_MODE_EVERY_UPDATE

 ## Summary
-Overrides the state of the high-angle mode for the active follow vehicle camera for every update.
+Overrides the state of the high-angle mode for the active follow vehicle camera for every update

 ## Parameters
 * **BOOL** shouldOverride